 - Regulates energy & sleep.
-Walking helps improve the quality of your sleep; which, in turn will help you to keep your energy up during the day.
+Walking helps improve the quality of your sleep, which, in turn, will help you to keep your energy up during the day.

 - Helps those with arthritis.
-Walking is gentle, particularly if you perform it with proper form and shoes.
+Walking is gentle, mainly if you perform it with proper form and shoes.
 One study even found that walking (and weight lifting) improves balance in senior adults with osteoarthritis.